jeffreyadams/atlasofliegroups-docs/mac_installation.rst

 Give the command

-     make atlas
+     make

-To compile atlas.

-Note: This compiles atlas, with readline.
-It does *not* compile Fokko.
-To compile Fokko use the command
+To compile atlas and Fokko, with readline.

-     make Fokko readline=false

 Other Compilation options:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~